Ellen Kent Hughes: Medical career

 Hughes' colleagues assisted her in finding work after her husband's death, at Queen Victoria Memorial Hospital for Women and Children.
 In 1918, working under the professional name of Dr Kent Hughes, Ellen worked as resident medical officer at the Hospital for Sick Children in Brisbane.
 She was a resident at the Hospital during the influenza and diphtheria epidemics of 1919 where she took the responsibility almost single-handedly for 200 desperately ill children.
 Her son was cared for by his nanny, Alice Pickup, who would reside with Hughes for 54 years.
 A locum job became available in Mitchell, a town west of Brisbane.
 Hughes took the job.
 She met Francis Garde Wesley Wilson and in August 1920, Hughes married Garde Wilson.
 They had four children together.
 The family moved to Kingaroy.

 Kent Hughes was elected to the Kingaroy Shire Council in an extraordinary election on 7 July 1923, becoming the first woman to serve on a Queensland local government council.
 She had been nominated by the Queensland Country Women's Association and the Queensland Women's Electoral League.

 The family moved to Armidale in 1928, where Kent Hughes opened a medical practice with Roger Mallam, and continued her active community work.
 She worked as an Honorary paediatrician at the Armidale and New England Hospital, government medical officer and a justice of the peace.
 Kent Hughes was particularly interested in indigenous women's health, which remained one of her interests throughout her life.
-She was known to visit Aborigianal nurse and midwife Emma Callaghan's home based hospital to treat patients.
+She was known to visit Aboriginal nurse and midwife Emma Callaghan's home based hospital to treat patients.

 Kent Hughes served as an alderman from 1937 to 1968 in the Armidale City Council.
 She was Deputy Mayor from 1963 to 1964.
 She was appointed a Member of the Order of the British Empire in 1968.
 She became a Fellow of the Royal College of General Practitioners in 1971, and was awarded the freedom of the city of Armidale in 1975.

 Kent Hughes retired from work in 1977.
 She died on 16 May 1979 in Armidale and was survived by her five children.